-- What if I get better grades than predicted?
+What if I get better grades than predicted?

 What is Clearing?

-Why should you consider Clearing?
+Why might you use Clearing?

-Can you enter Clearing?
+Can you use Clearing?

 you change your mind about your firm and insurance choices, and wish to apply to a different course or university